-The Company performed an annual impairment assessment at October 1, 2016 and compared the fair value of each reporting unit to its carrying value as of this date.
-Fair value was approximately 816% of carrying value for the Detection reporting unit and 126% of carrying value for the Therapy reporting unit.
 The carrying values of the reporting units were determined based on an allocation of our assets and liabilities through specific allocation of certain assets and liabilities to the reporting units and an apportionment of the remaining net assets based on the relative size of the reporting units' revenues and operating expenses compared to the Company as a whole.
 The determination of reporting units also requires management judgment.

 The Company determined the fair values for each reporting unit using a weighting of the income approach and the market approach.
 For purposes of the income approach, fair value is determined based on the present value of estimated future cash flows, discounted at an appropriate risk adjusted rate.
 The Company used internal forecasts to estimate future cash flows and includes an estimate of long-term future growth rates based on the most recent views of the long-term forecast for each segment.
 Accordingly, actual results can differ from those assumed in the forecasts.
-The discount rate of approximately 15% is derived from a capital asset pricing model and analyzing published rates for industries relevant to the reporting units to estimate the cost of equity financing.
+The discount rate of approximately 18% is derived from a capital asset pricing model and analyzing published rates for industries relevant to the reporting units to estimate the cost of equity financing.
 The Company uses discount rates that are commensurate with the risks and uncertainty inherent in the respective businesses and in the internally developed forecasts.